Skip to content

 • Partitions guarantee that data with the same keys will be sent to the same consumer and in order.

-• Partitions are saved to disk as append log.
-The older records are deleted after a given time period or if the size of log goes over a limit.
+• The older records are deleted after a given time period or if the size of log goes over a limit.
 It is possible to compact the log.
 The log compaction means, the last known value for each message key is kept.
 Compacted Topics are used in Streams processing for stateful operator to keep aggregate or grouping by key.
 You can read more about log compaction from the kafka doc.

 Replication